 Leaving school in 1975 I went to the Slade School of Art for four years.
 After that I spent a year in Italy on an Italian Government Scholarship when I was enrolled in the Accademia delle Belli Arti's Scuola del Nudo in Florence.
 After a year or two trying to balance various jobs with painting in a SPACE studio that I had converted from an office building in Surrey Docks, I taught in an Independent boarding school for seven years.
 I had my first solo shows in Essex, Suffolk and Cambridgeshire galleries and started showing with the Royal Watercolour Society in 1992.

 I moved to Aberystwyth to take up an academic post as art tutor in 1992.
 Several artist residencies in Australia and the United States followed.
 I became an associate of the RWS in 2003, full member in 2007 and served as vice-president 2009-2012.
 In 2005 I was elected an artist associate member of the Alpine Club and in 2014 I became a Fellow of the Royal Society of Arts.
 I retired from Aberystwyth University in 2016 to paint full-time.
 In 2018 I was elected an Honorary Member of the Australian Watercolour Institute (Hon.
 RWI).

-My work is in private collections in Australia, Europe, UK and USA and in the following public collections:
+Simon Pierse's work is in private collections in Australia, Europe, UK and USA and in the following public collections:

 Alpine Club; Dunmoochin Foundation; Heritage Malta; La Trobe University;

 MOMA Wales; National Library of Wales; Qingdao Art Museum; Royal Collection;

 RWS Diploma Collection; School of Art Collection, Aberystwyth;